metablaster/WindowsFirewallRuleset/docs/FAQ.md

 5. RemoteRegistry `Remote Registry`
 6. FDResPub `Function Discovery Resource Publication`
 7. fdPHost `Function Discovery Provider host`

+Next ensure that on computer which you're trying to access the following is enabled for private network profile:

+1. Turn on network discovery
+2. Turn on file and printer sharing

+This can be enabled in the following location:\
+`Start->System->Network & Internet->Network and Sharing Center->Change advanced sharing settings`

 If this doesn't work verify the command that is causing this problem, for example following command tries to get firewall rules from GPO and will produce this problem: